 All the confusion surrounding a Power of Attorney stems from tales of elder people being swindled by people holding a POA.
+Many seniors are afraid to even create a POA.

-General Durable POA: It covers a wide range of issues you may need to manage such as selling real estate, or buying a car, and managing everyday bills and financial transactions.
+It covers a wide range of issues you may need to manage such as selling real estate, or buying a car, and managing everyday bills and financial transactions.
 It allows your agent, among many things, to make calls to collect and gather information.
 It enables your agent to speak for you, to assist you in person, and to sign for you when needed.
 You can also designate an alternate agent in the event the first person is unable to perform.

 - Medical care including what hospital, clinic, pharmacy, or primary care doctor will be indicated for you